Olivier7355/boulder-dash/README.md

 A Boulder Dash clone written in Python with PyGame.

-*The Sounds effects are from [irmen/bouldercaves](https://github.com/irmen/bouldercaves) repository.*
+*The sounds effects are from [irmen/bouldercaves](https://github.com/irmen/bouldercaves) repository.*

 # Requirements